Laws of black hole thermodynamics in semiclassical gravity: Hamiltonian formalism and the Noether charge in classical theory

-This appendix summarizes the findings from \cite{Iyer} that are relevant in the main text.
-Starting from the variational principle for a classical diffeomorphism covariant theory, taking the variation of the action, $I_0=\int_M\mathbf L$, where $\mathbf L$ is the Lagrangian $n$-form, function of the fields $\phi$ (including the metric) and their derivatives, where $n$ is the dimension of the spacetime, the variation of the Lagrangian can be generally expressed as
+Starting from the variational principle for a classical diffeomorphism-covariant theory over an $n$-dimensional manifold $M$, the action $I_0=\int_M\mathbf L$ is the integral of the Lagrangian $n$-form $\mathbf L$, which is a function of the matter fields and spacetime metric, collectively denoted by $\phi$, and their derivatives.
+The variation of the Lagrangian can be generally expressed as